IAACU Learning Hub

 Talk About Money

 Let’s change the narrative around money.
 You can introduce the concept of money to your kids at an early age.
 As your children grow, continue to deepen the conversation and help them understand the importance of financial literacy.

 Our Kids Club is designed for kids ages 12 and under and is a great tool to help teach children about money at an early age.
 At IAACU, we realize that money management can be a challenging topic for adults and kids, which is why we designed the Kids Club to promote practical money-saving skills and assist adults in promoting financial literacy and money management to youths.
-Learn more, or join today here: Kids Club.
+Learn more or join today here: Kids Club.

-It’s also ok to let your kids know that you don’t have it all figured out.
+It’s also okay to let your kids know that you don’t have it all figured out.
 Explain the things you’ve done and what you would or wouldn’t do again and why.
 Sharing is how we learn!

 Involve Your Kids in Major Purchases